MicrosoftDocs/memdocs/memdocs/intune/user-help/turn-on-defender-windows.md

 # Turn on Microsoft Defender Antivirus to access company resources

-Organizations want to ensure that devices accessing their resources are secured, so they may require you to use Microsoft Defender Antivirus.
-Microsoft Defender Antivirus is an antivirus software that's included in Windows and can help protect your device from viruses and other malware and threats.
+Organizations want to ensure that devices accessing their resources are secured, so they may require you to use Microsoft Defender Antivirus and additional Windows Security features.
+Microsoft Defender Antivirus is an antivirus software that's included in Windows and can help protect your device from viruses, malware, and other threats.

 This article describe how to update your device settings to meet your organization's antivirus requirements and resolve access problems.

 ## Turn on Microsoft Defender Antivirus
-Complete the following steps to turn on Windows Defender on your device.
+Complete the following steps to turn on Microsoft Defender Antivirus on your device.

 1. Select the **Start** menu.
 2. In the search bar, type **group policy**.
 Then select **Edit group policy** from the listed results.
 The Local Group Policy Editor will open.
 4. Select **Computer Configuration** > **Administrative Templates** > **Windows Components** > **Microsoft Defender Antivirus**.
 5. Scroll to the bottom of the list and select **Turn off Microsoft Defender Antivirus**.
 6. Select **Disabled** or **Not configured**.
-It might feel counter-intuitive to select these options because the names suggest that you're turning Microsoft Defender off.
+It might feel counter-intuitive to select these options because the names suggest that you're turning Microsoft Defender Antivirus off.
 Don't worry, these options actually ensure that it's turned on.
 7. Select **Apply** > **OK**.